Molson Coors Brewing (TAP) Q3 2017 Results - Earnings Call Transcript

 Sure, Mark.
 Thanks and good morning, Laurent.
 The distributor inventory was reduced in the third quarter, because we had higher-than-planned levels at the end of the second quarter, which is something we called out on the last conference call.
 Distributed inventories into the third quarter were actually in line with the prior-year levels and that's for sure helped us improve our service to our customers as we've had almost 50% reduction in out of stocks compared to the last year.

 I'd also make a point that the third-quarter STWs were negatively impacted because we had one fewer trading day in the quarter.
-So, year-to-date, our trading-day-adjusted domestic STRs are down in about 2.3% and our domestic STWs are down 3.8%.
+So, year-to-date, our trading-day-adjusted domestic STRs are down about 2.3% and our domestic STWs are down 3.8%.
 And on a full-year basis, we would anticipate that these numbers would converge as we expect distributed inventories compared to the prior year increase a little bit by a day or two in support of the go-live of our Golden system ordering tool early next year.

 Having said all that, we do expect full-year domestic STWs to be slightly below our comparable STR change, because the build-up at the end of 2016 was larger than I expected build-up at the end of 2017.
 So, a lot of detail there.
 I hope that answers the question.